trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Layout
 A diving attempt to catch or block a disc.
-Synonymous terms: "Bid"
+Synonymous terms: 'Bid'

 ## Long
 A long-distance throw, typically over 30 yards.
 Common vocabulary in parts of Europe.
-Synonymous terms: "Huck"
+Synonymous terms: 'Huck'

 ## Look off
 When a thrower decides not to attempt a pass to an active cutter/receiver, often communicated with a pump-fake in order to move onto another option.